thacherT1D/webdevstuff/Auth/OAuth.desc.md

 npm install --save express passport passport-linkedin cookie-parser jsonwebtoken dotenv
 ```

 Visit the [LinkedIn Developers](https://www.linkedin.com/developer/apps) website and click the button to create a new application.
-Then, fill out the form with the information below or with you own fictitious custom information.
+Then, fill out the form with either the information below or with your own fictitious application information.

 **NOTE:** Don't forget to agree to the LinkedIn API Terms of Use before submitting the form.